 Jack Lawrence was Chairman and CEO of Lawrence & Company, a venture capital, merchant banking and money management firm.
 Prior to that, he was Deputy Chairman of Nesbitt Burns Inc. and Chief Executive Officer of Burns Fry Limited and its predecessor companies, for more than 20 years.

-"This Centre will become a strong advocate for sound policy that will ensure a powerful future for Canada," says Mr. Lawrence.
-"It will provide a forum for the private sector - corporations, media, academia - to work with the government and actively participate in public policy issues… not only for their own benefit, but for the greater good of the entire country as a competitor in a global marketplace.
-I'm convinced that the Ivey Business School has the right image and profile to make this objective a reality."
+Through Mr. Lawrence's endowment, the Centre has become a strong advocate for sound policy to ensure a powerful future for Canada.
+At the time, Lawrence said he was happy to make the gift because Ivey gave him an important start in his career and helped him achieve success, "I'm convinced that the Ivey Business School has the right image and profile to make this objective a reality.
+I'm glad to help Ivey provide similar experiences for future students and business leaders that this country needs."
+The Lawrence Centre "will provide a forum for the private sector - corporations, media, academia - to work with the government and actively participate in public policy issues… not only for their own benefit, but for the greater good of the entire country as a competitor in a global marketplace."

 The expansion program reflected Ivey's strategy to build upon its leadership position as one of the world's elite business schools.